dreth/Ethernaut/README.md

 ## Helper scripts

-Under `/scripts/helper` I have included a few convenience scripts that I imported in every single script (as needed), some were _always_ needed, like the Ethernaut instance addresses or my account import.
+Under `/scripts/helper` I have included a few convenience scripts that I imported in every script (as needed), some were _always_ needed, like the Ethernaut instance addresses or my account import.

 The helper scripts are: